Home

 You can also get a tool called a cutter that cuts borders into the concrete while it is still wet.

 If you are really creative, you can do curved and s-shaped lines.
 In these instances, use a pencil to draw your design in the concrete.
 You will not have the stabilizer of the 2X4, so you will need a steady hand.
-Use a 4 inch grinder with a diamond blade to create curved lines.
+Use a 4 inch grinder with a diamond blade to create curved lines as seen below:

 Click here to find out about concrete curing.